danielrcollins1/OED-Expanded/x-campaign-material.md

 **NPC level**: This is the highest level of NPCs one is likely to encounter.
 Folks above this level may be present, but they are special individuals, like adventurers or authority figures for example.

-**Sphere of Influence**: How much of the surrounding land the settlement is able to keep peaceful and under control.
-The populations of these areas are generally safe from monster and attacks (random encounters).
+**Sphere of Influence**: How much of the surrounding land the settlement is able to keep peaceful and under control, expressed in 6 miles hexes (see below).
+The populations of these areas are generally safe from monsters and attacks (random encounters).

 ### Populate the Settlement